Encyclopaedia

 Water Quality: The Tapajós is a warm river.
 This fish wastes away dramatically if the temperature drops below 26°C (79°F).
 The water must be perfect: nitrates instantly turn off its orange reflections.

-Aquarium Reproduction: Delayed biparental mouthbrooder.
+Aquarium Breeding: Delayed biparental mouthbrooder.
 The pair cleans a rock or flat wood, lays, and after 72 hours swallows the eggs ready to hatch or the larvae, keeping them in the jugular sac for two weeks in absolute fasting!

 Risks and Diseases: Hole in the Head disease (HITH) is very frequent due to unclean sand and water pollution (nitrates).
 Stagnant water leads them to anoxia.